GCSE: Implications for Wales and Northern Ireland

-These reforms do not directly apply in Wales and Northern Ireland, where GCSEs will continue to be available on the A*-G grading system.
-However, due to legislative requirements for comparability between GCSEs in the three countries, and allowances for certain subjects and qualifications to be available in Wales and Northern Ireland, some 9–1 qualifications will be available, and the other changes are mostly adopted in these countries as well.
+These reforms did not apply immediately in Wales and Northern Ireland, where GCSEs would continue to be available on the A*–G grading system.
+However, owing to legislative requirements for comparability between GCSEs in the three countries and allowances for certain subjects and qualifications to be available in Wales and Northern Ireland, some 9–1 qualifications were to be available and the other changes were mostly adopted in these countries as well.

-In Northern Ireland, a decision was taken by Minister of Education, Peter Wier (DUP), in 2016 to align the A* Grade to the 9 Grade of the English reformed qualifications.
+In Northern Ireland a decision was taken by Minister of Education, Peter Wier (DUP), in 2016 to align the A* Grade to the 9 Grade of the English reformed qualifications.
 The first award of the new A* grade being in 2019.
 A C* grade was also introduced in Northern Ireland to align to the 5 Grade in England, again with first awarding in 2019.
-GCSEs in Northern Ireland remain modular and science practicals can count towards the overall grade outcome.
+GCSEs in Northern Ireland remain modular and Science practicals can count towards the overall grade.
 Speaking and listening also remains a component of the GCSE English Language specification.

 Examination boards

 Historically, there were a variety of regional examination boards, or awarding organisations (AOs), who set examinations in their area.
-The 5 examination boards include:
+The five examination boards include: